As a business, we’re regularly trying new products and tools to help us with our software development.

 - Design plugins, such as Sketch or Figma

 Final thoughts on pricing

 The pricing of each translation management tool can be tricky, and it can get a bit overwhelming.
 Therefore, we put together this comparison table of the described translation management tools to give you some help.
 Pricing is based on our website research and shows exemplary pricing requirements for different needs.

 Many vendors do also have limits regarding the number of hosted words or text translated.
 As this highly depends on the nature of your own project, this limit has not been included in the pricing comparison above.

 Managing and maintaining your software in various languages can be tricky.
 The mentioned translation management tools help you organize all your languages more efficiently and allow software developers, product managers, and translators to collaborate in one place.

 Launching your first or second language can be an exciting project and including real users as early as possible, definitely takes away a lot of the guesswork and errors.

-In addition, you also need to make sure to measure the customer satisfaction and what impact the translations had on your user’s experience.
+In addition, you also need to make sure to measure customer satisfaction and what impact the translations had on your user’s experience.

-This is where Usersnap comes into the play.
+This is where Usersnap comes into play.
 Usersnap helps you collect feedback on translations, as well as ratings on how satisfied your users are with your application.
 Many companies like Tableau and many others are using Usersnap for managing their translations.

 Hopefully, you found this review of translation management tools useful.
 Have you already experienced one or the other tools?
 Let us know and share your experience with us!